How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 Arashiyama Kyoto Japan

-The Arashiyama Bamboo Forest is one of the most photographed sights in the city.
-A visit to this bamboo forest is best paired with a visit to the Tenryu-ji Temple.
-They are two popular attractions located literally right next to each other (more on that below).
+A visit to this bamboo forest is best paired with a visit to the oh-so-pretty Tenryu-ji Temple.
+These two popular attractions are located right next to each other so visiting both on the same day is a no-brainer.

 You’ll then walk for less than 5 minutes in order to reach the forest.
 The path isn’t clearly marked and the grove doesn’t start immediately at the street, but just keep walking and you’ll run into it.
 Once inside the forest, you can walk for a bit until you come across a shrine.